-Everything we know about Metroid Prime 4
+Everything we know about Metroid Prime 4: Rumours, trailer and more

 We would very much assume that Metroid Prime 4 will also be a shooter, therefore, since anything else could just be rebranded to something like Metroid Dread.

 The Wii-era trilogy of Prime games all came with motion controls that were revolutionary for the time and still hold up surprisingly well if you can get hold of them now.
-However, the way the Joy-Cons work on the Switch is a little different to the Wii's remote, in particular with no light-sensor for consistently acurate placement.
+However, the way the Joy-Cons work on the Switch is a little different to the Wii's remote, in particular with no light sensor for consistently accurate placement.

-We'll therefore be interested to see whether Nintendo persists with motion controls, or simply makes a standard first-person shooter that you control much like you would Call of Duty: Modern Warfare 2, for example.
+We'll therefore be interested to see whether Nintendo persists with motion controls, or simply makes a standard first-person shooter that you control much as you would Call of Duty: Modern Warfare 2, for example.
+This would chime with the default control scheme in Metroid Prime Remastered, too.

-Hopefully it'll involve plenty of hopping between planets, like in previous games, and puzzle-solving to go with the combat, something to break up the pace nicely.
+Hopefully, Prime 4 will involve plenty of hopping between planets, like in previous games, and puzzle-solving to go with the combat, something to break up the pace nicely.

 Of course, being a Metroid game you can also safely assume that you'll accumulate new powers and upgrades throughout the game, to get access to new areas and to help you get past obstacles you might have noticed hours before.